csterritt/react_golden_layout_example/README.md

 Then, you can run `npm test` to run some (unbelievably trivial) tests.

+Finally, you can run `npm start` to build the application, serve it on port 4000, and auto-reload when code changes.

-Finally, you can run `webpack` to compile all JSX, etc. into the `index.js` file.
+You can run also `webpack` to compile all JSX, etc. into the `index.js` file.
 Open `index.html` in the browser of your choice, and it all should work.

 There are a lot of other `webpack` command line options, see the webpack tutorial above.